devnithw/hiv-gnn/README.md

 ## Overview

 ## Data
 The data for inhibitor molecules was obtained from [MoleculeNet](https://moleculenet.org/datasets-1) data repository.
-The file `HIV.scv` inclues experimentally measured abilities to inhibit HIV replication.
+The file `HIV.csv` inclues experimentally measured abilities to inhibit HIV replication.
 This CSV includes three fields representing `molecule smiles` string, `activity` and `HIV_active` status.
 However the data is skewed in a way that there are 39684 samples for negative class (not HIV active) and 1443 samples for positive class (HIV active).

 Following are some molecules visualized using RDKit Chem module.